For previous Collaborative Research Grant awardees, click here.

 - A brief descriptive title and a 200-word summary of the project.

-- A detailed budget for the research, and the amount requested from the Lemann Institute.
+- A detailed budget for the research, and the amount requested from the Lemann Center.
 If the counterpart faculty in Brazil is/are also seeking funding from Brazilian agencies, applicants should also include the budget submitted by the Brazilian scholar(s) to their funding agencies.

 - A current Curriculum Vita for the Principal Investigators (UIUC faculty member and the Brazilian scholar[s]).
 The proposal should also include the CVs of any other person participating in the research team.